Multi-Instance Multi-Label Learning: Solving MIML Problems by Regularization

 \subsection{Representer Theorem for MIML}

 For simplicity, we assume that each function $f_t$ is a linear model, i.e., $f_t(\bm x)= \langle \bm w_t,\phi(\bm x) \rangle$ where $\phi$ is the feature map induced by a kernel function $k$ and $\langle\cdot,\cdot\rangle$ denotes the standard inner product in the Reproducing Kernel Hilbert Space (RKHS) $\mathcal{H}$ induced by the kernel $k$.
-Remind that an instance can be regarded as a bag containing only one instance, the kernel $k$ can be any kernel defined on set of instances, such as the \textit{set kernel} \cite{Gartner:Flach:Kowalczyk2002}.
+We recall that an instance can be regarded as a bag containing only one instance, so the kernel $k$ can be any kernel defined on a set of instances, such as the \textit{set kernel} \cite{Gartner:Flach:Kowalczyk2002}.
 In the case of classification, objects (bags or instances) are classified according to the sign of $f_t$.

-It is evident that the labels associated with a bag should have some relatedness; otherwise they should not be associated with the bag simultaneously.
-Inspired by \cite{Evgeniou:Micchelli:Pontil2005}, we assume that all the $\bm w_t$'s come from a particular Gaussian distribution, with the mean denoted as $\bm w_0$,
+\textsc{D-MimlSvm} assumes that the labels associated with a bag should have some relatedness; otherwise they should not be associated with the bag simultaneously.
+To reflect this basic assumption, \textsc{D-MimlSvm} regularizes the empirical loss function in Eq. \ref{eq:loss} with an additional term $\Omega({\bm f})$:

+Here, $\gamma$ is a regularization parameter balancing the model complexity $\Omega({\bm f})$ and the empirical risk $V$.
+Inspired by \cite{Evgeniou:Micchelli:Pontil2005}, we assume that the relatedness among the labels can be measured by the mean function $\bm w_0$,